ekoplanet/swisschamstyles/README.md

 # swisschamstyles
-Style Guide for Swiss Cham Africa
+Style Guide for Swiss Cham Africa.

-On going work on this with the Foundation of Kickstarter Template. http://www.99lime.com/elements/
+On going work with the Foundation of Kickstarter Template. http://www.99lime.com/elements/